monarch-initiative/Squirls/README.md

 > `--version` - use any string you want, this is present in order to follow Exomiser build process as closely as possible
 > `--genome-assembly` - choose from `hg19`, and `hg38`
 > `--jannovar-transcript-source` - choose from `refseq`, `ucsc`, and `ensembl`

+More info regarding building of the database can be found in the *README.md* file of the `threes-ingest` module

 ### Join database & FASTA file with Exomiser data
 The previous command created directory with FASTA file and splicing databases (e.g. `1902_hg19`).
 Copy all the files from this directory into your Exomiser data directory.